danslo/Danslo_Aop/README.md

 More information will follow...

 ## How does it work?
-- We register the [Magento PSR-0 Autoloader](https://github.com/magento-hackathon/Magento-PSR-0-Autoloader) so that we can autoload files from the [Go!
-AOP](https://github.com/lisachenko/go-aop-php) framework.
 - We register an additional autoloader that passes class paths to Go!
 AOP (``FilterInjectorTransformer``).
 - We configure an observer that is triggered just after module configuration is loaded.
 It then;
     - Reads Magento configuration to find registered aspects.